20 Tips for School Social Media

 For example, say you create a guide to all the clubs at your school.
 You could then use the guide and individual pieces from it in your school’s marketing efforts.
 For example:

-• For your school’s Instagram, make swipeable posts with a picture and quote that introduce the faculty member who heads up each club.
+- For your school’s Instagram, make swipeable posts with a picture and quote that introduce the faculty member who leads each club.

 For example, Gunston Middle School in Arlington, Virginia, made this video featuring the faculty sponsor of each program and some students: